fioprotocol/fips/fip-6.md

 * traverse all locks..
 * if entry has remaining locked amount > 0 leave this lock.
 * remove entry with remaining locked amount == 0
+* remove up to but not exceeding 100 locks.
 * throw no work error if no locks found to remove.
 * allow this to be called once per day.
 * return status ok and removed_count